 The Diabetes skin lesions formed due to diabetic dermopathy will heal with time.
 You must keep your skin moisturized.
 Also, make sure to avoid any forms of injury to the legs.
 These precautions will help you in preventing the formation of skin lesions.

-Diabetic Skin Lesions are not a thing to worry anymore!
+Diabetic Skin Lesions are not a thing to worry about anymore!

 Diabetes skin lesions are not something to worry about if your diabetes is well controlled.
 You could adapt the means of controlling your blood sugar levels.
 Once, your blood sugar level is controlled, there won’t be any lesions formation.
 Although there is no direct prevention of diabetic dermopathy, it could be managed by managing the blood sugar levels.